Revolutionary Space Exploration and Colonization: A Bold Future in 2025

 • Key Applications in 2024:

-• Autonomous drones and cars relying on real-time data processing.
+• Autonomous drones and cars rely on real-time data processing.

-• Smart cities leveraging edge computing for traffic management and public safety.
+• Smart cities are leveraging edge computing for traffic management and public safety.

-• Industrial IoT using edge networks to monitor machinery and prevent downtime.
+• Industrial IoT uses edge networks to monitor machinery and prevent downtime.

 • Advancement: AI integration at the edge for predictive analytics and decision-making.